simonccc/kopsrox/docs/CONFIG.md

 ### cloudinituser <a name=cloudinituser>

-a user account for access to the vm
+`admin` - a user account for access to the vm

+you can use this user name / password to login on the vm if required

 ### cloudinitpass <a name=cloudinitpass>

-password for the user
+`password` - a password for the `cloudinituser` - you can use this user name / password to login on the vm if required

 ### cloudinitsshkey <a name=cloudinitsshkey>

 `sshkey.pub`

-### network
+### network <a name=network>

 "network" address of proxmox cluster